openaps/docs/docs/docs/walkthrough/phase-0/hardware.md

 ### Cases

 The Raspberry Pi is extremely minimalistic and does not come in a protective case.
 This is fine for development work, but presents an issue for day-to-day use.
 There are hundreds of cases available, but here is an example of what others are using in their OpenAPS builds.
+Raspberry Pi model 3 cases are backwards compatible Raspberry Pi 2 Model B's.

 [JBtek® Jet Black Case for Raspberry Pi B+ & Raspberry Pi 2 Model B](http://www.amazon.com/gp/product/B00ONOKPHC)